intel/confidential-cloud-native-primitives/service/measurement-server/README.md

 ## Testing

-One can play with service on host from the source code following the steps below:
+User can play with the service on host from the source code by following the steps below:

 1. Start the measurement service